University of Reading: Students’ Union

-Reading University Students' Union (RUSU) is the affiliated student organisation which represents the students' interests.
-The university also has a number of Junior Common Rooms that are linked to the Students' Union.
-The Students' Union has been the launchpad for many successful careers including Penny Mordaunt (MP for Portsmouth North), who was the 1994–5 president of the Students' Union.
+Reading Students' Union is the affiliated student organisation which represents the students' interests.
+The Students' Union has been the launchpad for many successful careers including Penny Mordaunt (Former MP for Portsmouth North), who was the 1994–5 president of the Students' Union.

-The Students' Union runs the student radio station Junction11 Radio.
-It broadcasts locally from the Whiteknights campus in university retail outlets and over an internet live stream on a full-time basis.
-The station was formed in 1997 and started broadcasting in 2001 on 1287AM and transferred to solely online in 2007.
-It also publishes the Spark, a newspaper aimed at the student population of the university, which is published fortnightly during term-time only and award-winning student television station RU:ON.

 The union provides a free advice service to students, and facilitates over 160 different activities for students to get involved in.
-The Students' Union building on Whiteknights Campus contains a 2500 capacity venue called 3sixty (recently renovated in 2018), with seven bars, and a number of retail outlets.
-The retail outlets include an Asian supermarket, a Starbucks and a hairdressers.
+The Students' Union building on Whiteknights Campus contains a 2500 capacity venue called 3sixty (recently renovated in 2024), with six bars, and a number of retail outlets.
+The retail outlets include an Asian supermarket, a coffee shop and a hairdressers.

 Halls and accommodation

 Student accommodation is provided in a number of halls of residence offering a mix of partially catered (19 meals per week) and self-catering accommodation, along with other self-catering accommodation.
 Following a major review the university is now proceeding with the integrated Halls and Catering Strategy, that will see several halls replaced as well as new ones created with social, catering & welfare facilities provided in hub areas.
 Most of the halls of residence lie close to the northern campus periphery and in residential areas close by.

 Wantage Hall is the second oldest purpose-built hall in England outside of Oxford and Cambridge, opening a year after Hulme Hall at the University of Manchester, and is built in the style of an 'Oxbridge' college.

-St. Andrews Hall closed in 2001 and is now the home of the Museum of English Rural Life.
+St. Andrews Hall closed in 2000 and is now the home of the Museum of English Rural Life.

 St. George's Hall and the Reading Student Village (renamed Benyon) are leased back to the university from UPP.
 The cost of leasing back the Student Village to the university, according to the university accounts, was £1.3 million in 2002–03 and £1.5 million for 2003–04.

 In 2011 the management of the mature and international halls, Hillside and Martindale, was taken over by the "Estates management team", as was Bulmershe Hall in 2012, the sale of which was finalised in 2014.
 In the same year the new Kendrick Halls were opened on the ground of halls which had not been in use for many years.
 These are not managed by the university.